idaks/dataone-ahm-2016-poster/README.md

 ## Running a container from a Docker image

 Once downloaded the image, users can run it using the command `docker run`.
+Executing `docker run` will create a Docker container which is isolated from the user's local computer.
 Here are some configuration options for `docker run`.

   * `-i`: interactive session
   * `-t`: TTY